crlamke/customer-engagement/README.md

+# NOTE: This is in work and not a complete process.
+It's not ready for real-world use.

 # Customer Engagement Process
 A customer engagement process I'm creating based on my experience working with various companies for a wide range of customers